salewski/terraform/website/docs/configuration/expressions.html.md

 ## Conditional Expressions

-A _conditional expression_ allows the selection of one of two values based on whether another bool expression is `true` or `false`.
+A _conditional expression_ uses the value of a bool expression to select one of two values.

 The syntax of a conditional expression is as follows: